 4. Tuffie Toys

-As we well know, plush toys and Snow Dogs don’t ordinarily belong together in the same sentence but Tuffie Toys makes a some REALLY tough soft (to the touch) toys.
+As we well know, plush toys and Snow Dogs don’t ordinarily belong together in the same sentence, but Tuffie Toys makes some REALLY tough soft (to the touch) toys.
 And they even have squeakers in them.

 The fun factor in these toys are